If lambda is too large, then all theta ( θ ) values will be penalized heavily. Hypothesis ( h ) tends to zero. (High bias, under-fitting).

 ylabel('Error');

 The nnCostFunction is cost function of the neural network model (part of the week 5 assignment Ex4), fmincg is adaptation of Octave's fminunc (to solve unconstrained optimization problem, finding local minimum).
+Basically, the same cross validation principle can also be applied to other linear / logistic regression models.

 -------